-BACKGROUND: Participants in the multi-center, randomized Total or Supracervical Hysterectomy (TOSH) trial showed within-group improvement in pelvic floor symptoms 2 years post-surgery and no differences between supracervical (SCH) versus total hysterectomy (TAH).
+Objective: Participants in the multicenter, randomized Total or Supracervical Hysterectomy (TOSH) trial showed within-group improvement in pelvic floor symptoms 2 years postsurgery and no differences between supracervical (SCH) versus total hysterectomy (TAH).
 This study describes longer term outcomes from the largest recruiting site.
-STUDY DESIGN: Questionnaires addressing pelvic symptoms, sexual function, and health-related quality of life were administered.
-Linear models and McNemar's test were utilized.
-RESULTS: Thirty-seven participants (69%) responded (19 TAH, 18 SCH); mean follow up was 9.1 ± 0.7 years.
-No between-group differences emerged in urinary incontinence, voiding dysfunction, pelvic prolapse symptoms and overall health related quality of life (HRQOL).
-Within-group analysis showed significant improvement in the ability to have and enjoy sex (P = 0.002) and in the SF-36 physical component summary score (P = 0.03) among women randomized to TAH.
-CONCLUSION: 9 years after surgery, TOSH participants continue to experience improvement and show no major between-group differences in lower urinary tract or pelvic floor symptoms conferring no major benefit of SCH over TAH.
+Methods: Questionnaires addressing pelvic symptoms, sexual function, and health-related quality of life (HRQOL) were administered.
+Linear models and McNemar test were used.
+Results: Thirty-seven participants (69%) responded (19 TAH, 18 SCH); mean follow up was 9.1 ± 0.7 years.
+No between-group differences emerged in urinary incontinence, voiding dysfunction, pelvic prolapse symptoms, and overall HRQOL.
+Within-group analysis showed significant improvement in the ability to have and enjoy sex (P = 0.002) and SF-36 physical component summary scores (P = 0.03) among women randomized to TAH.
+Conclusions: Nine years after surgery, TOSH participants maintained improvements in and show no major between-group differences in lower urinary tract or pelvic floor symptoms.
+Copyright © 2010 by Lippincott Williams & Wilkins.